WaterWavesModels/WaterWaves1D.jl/docs/src/background.md

 ## Mass, momentum, energy

-Solutions to the water waves equations preserve along time (among other integrals of motion listed by [Benjamin and Olver](https://doi.org/10.1017/S0022112082003292))
+Solutions to the water waves equations preserve along time (among other integrals of motion listed by [BenjaminOlver1982](@citet))
 - the excess of mass,
 ```math
 \int η(t,x)\, {\rm d}x\ ;